In our household, we have a really fun tradition of going on an outdoor adventure every Mother’s Day weekend.

 Nature offers perspective.
 When you are out among the flowers or the forests or the rocks, you are among something larger than yourself.
 The bees care nothing of you, and why should they?
 They are busy doing their own important work.
 This is a remarkable thing when you think about it - that mere fact that there’s a lot going on outside of ourselves.

 Nature is humbling when, for example, we stop think about how the bees' work connects to us.
 Their work gathering nectar plays a role in a bigger chain of events that ultimately has an effect on the air we breathe and the food we eat.
 This can also be comforting - to think about ourselves as connected to a world outside of us.

 Nature also commands our full sensory attention - the sights, the smells of the earth and plants, the sun or the wind against our skin, or the strain of our bodies as we walk among the rocks.
 This is important because we live in a world of technology that tends that has been connected dulled sensations, and to feelings of isolation and loneliness.
 Getting outdoors can be restorative because it re-fires our senses (not just sight, but also sound and touch).
 This re-firing can have a re-energizing effect.

 Trips into nature (whether a long hike or a short meander through meadows) can do all this and more.

-You don’t have to drive an hour to Rowena Crest to experience the healing and humbling impact of the outdoors.
+And remember, you don’t have to drive far to experience the healing and humbling impact of the outdoors.

-City parks (like the ones we feature in our Super Nature Adventures Club) make it easy to get outside and explore nature for a few hours.
-A simple walk around the block can also offer lots of opportunities to explore.
-Even some time around the yard can offer surprising discoveries that kids especially, can use as entry points into a amazing world outside their own.
+City parks (like the ones we feature in our monthly subscriptions) make it easy to get outside and explore nature for a few hours.
+A simple walk around the block can also offer lots of opportunities for kids to explore.
+Even some time around the yard can offer surprising discoveries that kids can use as entry points into a amazing world outside their own.